 Brown-Ellis says the orchestra adapted its performances during the pandemic to continue offering exceptional musical programming, but there is no substitute for in-person interaction.

 “We were fortunate to find a way forward with digital programming last season, but musicians live and train to perform in front of an audience.
 I can barely imagine how powerful it will be to feel that energy again.
-There’s something particularly magical about outdoor performances, and I know Maestro Crust is excited to welcome everyone back to live concerts at ONU,” says Brown-Ellis.
+There’s something particularly magical about outdoor performances, and I know Maestro Crust is excited to welcome everyone back to live concerts at ONU,” says Brown-Eillis.
 “Expect a tremendous performance and a huge celebration as we finally fully welcome Maestro Crust to our orchestra and our community.”

 Family friendly and filled with fun, Patriotic Pops will feature vibrant patriotic music, beloved selections from popular tunes, a tribute to our armed forces and several pieces from acclaimed films, including “Raiders of the Lost Arc,” which this year is celebrating the 40th anniversary of its theatrical release.